FAQ

 Cold Performance | 8 RCU per 250 GB of data stored | Optimized for less frequently accessed data |

-Archival | No RCU consumed | Data is not queryable and can be moved to Hot or Cold tiers as needed |
+Archival | No RCU consumed | Data is not query-able and can be moved to Hot or Cold tiers as needed |

 The number of RCUs for each performance tier will be added in increments depending on the overall provisioned RCUs.